Mortgage Protection Insurance

 PMI is insurance that only protects the bank should you stop making payments and default on your loan.

-PMI insurance provides a 20% cushion (because he did not put twenty percent down as a down payment) to the bank to cover their costs of foreclosing and selling your home.
+PMI insurance provides a 20% cushion (because he did not put twenty percent down as a down payment) to the bank to cover the costs of foreclosing and selling your home.

 PMI only protects the bank; it does not protect you and your family should a fatality or medical emergency occur.